arshiyakharel/weekly-milestones-portfolio/Week-1/README.md

   - Python variables & print statements
   - Tinkercad navigation and basic shapes
 - Notes for next week:
-  - Complete the next section for Python (Lecture 2 - Lists and Sorting)
+  - Complete 1 hour of Python Tutorials (Lecture 2 - Lists and Sorting)
-  - Explore next 6 tutorials in Tinkercad
+  - Explore next hour of tutorials in Tinkercad